Binance Market Update (2022-07-02)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include FORTH, USTC, and BURGER, up by 58%, 53%, and 38%, respectively.
+Market outperformers include BURGER, FORTH, and USTC, up by 48%, 41%, and 39%, respectively.

 Top stories of the day: